ringcentral/ringcentral-api-docs/docs/team-messaging/manual/webhooks.md

 {
   "icon": "https://example.com/post_icon.png",
   "title": "**Title of the post**",
-  "text": "Body of the post",
+  "body": "Body of the post",
   "attachments": [
     {
       "type": "Card",